arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 ## EC2 Classic & ClassicLink
 - Instances run in single network shared with other customers (this is how AWS started)
 - **ClassicLink** allows you to link EC2-Classic instances to a VPC in your account

+## Billing
+- **Reserved instances will be billed regardless of their state** (billed for a reserved period)
+- **On-demand instances in `stopping` state, preparing to hibernate will be billed**
+- If an instance is running, it will be billed
+- In all the other cases, an instance will not be billed